 High season rates usually apply to the most popular charter periods, i.e. July/August and Christmas/New Year, and are also normally applicable to all major events such as the Monaco Grand Prix and the Cannes Film Festival.
 Low season rates apply to all other periods (please note low and high season periods may differ for certain locations).

-Please note that charter rates contained herein refer to summer 2019 and are believed to be correct at the time of publication but may be subject to change.
+Please note that charter rates shown on the website are believed to be correct but may be subject to change.

 Most charter rates that appear in this publication are based on MYBA Terms, which imply that the yacht will be provided to the charterer in full commission and with all necessary equipment, properly insured for marine risks and managed by a crew, whose wages, food and clothing are for the owner’s account.